CultureCoding/CultureCoding/README.md

 If you installed GitHub for your OS, well --- read the getting strated tutorial: [GitHub for Mac help page](https://mac.github.com/help.html) and [GitHub for Windows help page](https://windows.github.com/help.html).

 If you chose to use git bash, save you nerves and create first ssh-key for git.
-GitHub have pretty good [instructions](https://help.github.com/articles/generating-ssh-keys/).
+GitHub have [pretty good instructions](https://help.github.com/articles/generating-ssh-keys/).

-Then say:
+After you have configured ssh-key, run in the root folder of your git project (in window I use c:\git and in Linux ~\git\.
+The root folder can be anything you like.
+However, in Windows you want that it is very short and close to root, because in some (rare) cases 255 path lenght limitation may cause problems.):
 ```
+cd [your root folder for git projects]
 git clone git@github.com:CultureCoding/CultureCoding.github.io.git
 ```